ballcuber/ballcuber.github.io/SupervisionSoftware.md

 {:toc}

 # Introduction
-The software that drives the BallCuber is mainly developed in .NET framework, with some aditional javascript and java.
+The software that drives the BallCuber is mainly developed in .NET framework, with some additional javascript and java.
 But a part also runs in each of the two Arduino MEGA boards (C++ language).

 Its sources are available on Github : [https://github.com/ballcuber/ballcuber-source-code](https://github.com/ballcuber/ballcuber-source-code).